Puskarkaji/Smart_Dustbin_Arduino_Based_Project/README.md

 # Smart_Dustbin_Arduino_Based_Project
-Here i uploaded documentation part of smart dustbin (arduino based project
+Here i uploaded documentation part of smart dustbin (arduino based project) Project.
+## About smart dustbin and how actually it works?
+In my Smart Dustbin project, I developed an intelligent waste management solution designed to promote hygiene and efficiency in waste disposal.
+The smart dustbin uses ultrasonic sensors to detect when someone approaches, automatically opening the lid to minimize contact and reduce the spread of germs.
+Additionally, the system monitors the dustbin's fill level and sends alerts when it needs to be emptied, optimizing waste collection schedules.
+I was responsible for the end-to-end development, including hardware integration, sensor calibration, and programming using Arduino and C++.
+The project successfully demonstrated a practical application of IoT in everyday life, enhancing cleanliness and operational efficiency in public and private spaces.